jidongbsu/cs452-thread-safe-library/README.md

 ## Grading Rubric (for Undergraduate students)

+All grading will be executed on onyx.boisestate.edu.
+Submissions that fail to compile will not being graded.

 - [10 pts] Compiling
   - Each compiler warning will result in a 3 point deduction.
   - You are not allowed to suppress warnings